 Mr. Souto joined the Sunrise Board of Directors in 1997.
 His professional experience and business acumen has assisted Sunrise's Development efforts, and he is the honorary Chairperson of the Sunrise Magnolia Gala.

-Mr. Souto is Vice President of Sales and Marketing for Rowland Coffee Roasters, a family-owned business that exemplifies corporate giving principals and social responsibility to the community at large.
-He has successfully led Rowland Coffer Roasters, a Miami-based company, in becoming the primary producer (80%) of all expresso coffee in the United States, prior to selling its interest to J.M.
+Mr. Souto, along with family members, founded Rowland Coffee Roasters, a family-owned business that exemplified corporate giving principals and social responsibility to the community at large.
+He successfully led Rowland Coffer Roasters, a Miami-based company, in becoming the primary producer (80%) of all expresso coffee in the United States, prior to selling its interest to J.M.
 Smucker Company, an iconic American company founded in 1897.

 Mr. Souto, studied Marketing and Business Administration at the University of Miami.
 He is a parent of a son receiving services from Sunrise in Miami.

 Jose "Joey" Souto

 Mr. Souto joined the Sunrise Board of Directors in 2014 and currently is a member of the Development Committee.
 He is a Miami-native and a second generation board member (Mr. Souto's father served on the Sunrise board for over two decades).
 Mr. Souto is a partner in MasterConncessionAir, specializing in retail and food service operations in airports across the country.
 Mr. Souto is also the family member of an individual with developmental disabilities.
 His brother, Alfie, has been receiving services from Sunrise for 30 years.

 Previously, Mr. Souto served as the Vice President of Sales for Rowland Coffee Roasters in Puerto Rico and the Institutional Division of the Northeast United States.
 In addition to his professional accomplishments, Mr. Souto is an active philanthropist and engaged community supporter with Men and Women United in Justice for Education Reform (M.U.J.E.R.) and the Miami Children's Young Ambassadors, which focuses on the well-being of terminally ill-children.

 Mr. Souto received his Bachelors form Warrington College of Business at the University of Florida, with a minor in Spanish.

 Kevin E. Vance